verdond2/basis/README.md

 	    └── svg-sprites
 gulpfile.js
 package.json
+bower.json
+.bowerrc
+index.html
 ```

 ##Customization

 The gulpfile contains a series of variables which can be modified to change various aspects of your build.
-The most important thing to remember to change is the *baseUrl*

 ```
-var baseUrl = '<%= site_url %>'; // Local Development URL for BrowserSync.
-Change as-needed. e.g http://website:8888
+var baseUrl = '<%= proxy_url %>'; // Local MAMP Development URL for BrowserSync.
+Change as-needed.
-// var baseDir = './app'; // Browsersync server base directory when not using proxy url above var showScssLint = false; // turn scsslint on or off var showJsHint = false; // turn JShint on or off var spritesPrefix = "icon-";
+// var baseDir = './'; // Browsersync server base directory when not using proxy url above var showScssLint = false; // turn scsslint on or off var showJsHint = true; // turn JShint on or off var spritesPrefix = "icon-";

 /*  Style paths